-This page was last reviewed on November 25, 2015.
+This page was last reviewed on November 30, 2023.

 The park is the gateway to the legendary trail system, popular with riders, walkers, and runners.
-Since 2013, the Village and the United Riders of Cumberland have been working with private land owners to develop recreational trail land use agreements.

 This land was purchased by the Village of Cumberland in 2005, 2016, and 2020 using funds raised by the Cumberland Community Forest Society.
 A covenant on the title of the park protects the parks and limits activities within the park.
 The Cumberland Community Forest conservation covenant is monitored annually by the Comox Valley Land Trust who identified the Perseverance Creek watershed as a top conservation priority for the region.
 View the covenant on the title of the park.